*1997 in France

 Studies with Mihaela Martin

 funded by the v.
-Opel/Dr. Schaefer Stipendium
+Opel/Dr. Schaefer Scholarship

 Born in 1997, French violinist Marie-Astrid Hulot began playing the violin when she was four years old.
 After studying under Annick Roussin at the Conservatoire à royonnement régional de Paris, at the age of 14 she gained a place in the class of Olivier Charlier at the Conservatoire National Supérieur de Musique et de Danse de Paris, and received her master’s degree in 2017.
 From 2017 to 2018, she studied for her graduate recital with Mihaela Martin at the Hochschule für Musik und Tanz in Cologne.